-Hereditary disorders that cause disruption of inflammatory genes, such as: Familial Mediterranean Fever (FMF), TRAPS (tumor necrosis factor receptor associated periodic syndrome), and others.
+Chronic Infections, such as tuberculosis, bronchiectasis, osteomyelitis, or infections associated with cystic fibrosis, AIDS, and needle-using drug addiction that cause skin infections.
+Hematologic malignancies, including Hodgkin’s disease, renal cell carcinoma, and Castleman’s disease.
+Hereditary disorders that cause disruption of inflammatory genes, such as Familial Mediterranean Fever (FMF), TRAPS (tumour necrosis factor receptor-associated periodic syndrome), and others.

 The term “nephrotic syndrome” refers to a group of symptoms that signal kidney problems.
 The first symptom of AA amyloidosis is usually protein in the urine.
 Often proteinuria (protein in the urine) becomes massive, and nephrotic syndrome develops.
 This means that patients are losing so much protein in their urine that they develop low levels of protein (albumin) in their blood, leading to swelling of the ankles and legs (edema).
 A high cholesterol level is also part of this syndrome.
 As a result, patients may develop renal failure and the need for dialysis.